ryanmorr/ryanmorr.github.io/_posts/2014-01-31-feature-testing-css-at-rules.md

 </pre>
 </div>

-It&#8217;s merely a matter of preference, both techniques are equally valid and will still require vendor prefixes when necessary.
+It's merely a matter of preference, both techniques are equally valid and will still require vendor prefixes when necessary.

 The fact that the CSSOM is standardized bodes well for cross-browser consistency.
 As of today, all major browsers, with the exception of IE8 and less, support the CSS object model including the `CSSRule` interface and the type constants.

 ## A Complete Solution

-We can simplify this approach even further by wrapping the solution in a function and offer a more usable API that doesn&#8217;t require the vendor prefixes or a pre-existing knowledge of the CSSOM.
+We can simplify this approach even further by wrapping the solution in a function and offer a more usable API that doesn't require the vendor prefixes or a pre-existing knowledge of the CSSOM.
 The code is as follows:

 <div class="code-block">
   <pre class="prettyprint lang-javascript">